Your First Appointment With A Criminal Lawyer

 If the police charge you with a criminal offence they must provide you with a number of particular documents.
 The documents will include a copy of the prosecution notices, a copy of the statement of material facts, and a copy of your bail undertaking or, alternatively, a court hearing notice.

 It is not uncommon for people who have been charged with a criminal offence to initially have very little knowledge of what the allegations against them are or exactly what they have been charged with.
 Having a copy of the prosecution notices and the statement of material facts at your first appointment will assist your lawyer to have a clear perspective of what the charges are, what the factual allegations involve and, accordingly, what advice needs to be given.
-The contents of the statement of material facts will also indicate whether the accused person participated in a police recorded interview.
+The contents of the statement of material facts will also indicate whether the accused person participated in police recorded interview.

-Whether you participated in a recorded police interview is something your criminal lawyer will inevitably want to know when you attend for your first appointment.
+Whether you participated in a recorded police interview is something your criminal lawyer will inevitably want to know when you attend your first appointment.

 Prosecution Notices And Statement Of Material Facts: What Are These Documents?